MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-in-powerapps.md

 Additional design properties are available in the Advanced panel.

 ## Accessibility guidelines
-These guidelines for the PowerApps [Button control](/powerapps/maker/canvas-apps/controls/control-button) also apply to the form processor component.
+These [guidelines](/powerapps/maker/canvas-apps/controls/control-button) for the PowerApps button control also apply to the form processor component.